KWard94/Stock-Data-Display-App/README.md

 - Display stocks dynamically on the home page based on companies that have the largest % change in their price (market movers)

-- Include a section for global currencies, if the data is in the API
+- Include code to allow this webite to adapt to smaller screens and be mobile friendly and for different screen sizes.

 ## My Challenges
 - I had a challenge with git branches and being able to push my commits to Github